- You are here:

 Wildlife Highlights

-The forest transforms after sundown.
-Night walks are conducted by spotlight and are more than worthwhile.
-Some of the nocturnal creatures you might encounter are bushpig, genet and civet.
-Hammer-headed fruit bats can be seen in flight.
-Rare sightings of potto and tree pangolin have been recorded, and a real Kakamega special is the giant otter shrew.
+The forest transforms after sunset.
+Guided night walks, conducted by spotlight, are more than worthwhile.
+Some of the nocturnal creatures you might encounter are giant forest hog, genet and civet.
+This is the only place in Kenya where giant hammer-headed fruit bats might be seen in flight.
+Rare sightings of the sloth-like potto and bizarre tree pangolin have been recorded, and a real Kakamega special is the giant otter shrew.
 There are lots of interesting insects as well, including the supersized goliath beetle.

 Best Time for Wildlife Viewing